On the weak gravity conjecture in string theory with broken supersymmetry: Acknowledgments

 \section{Acknowledgments}

 We are grateful to I.~Antoniadis, G.~Bossard and especially I.~Bena, J.~Mourad, H.~Partouche and A.~Sagnotti for enlightening discussions and correspondence.
 The authors acknowledge financial support from the ANR Black-dS-String.
-The work of S.L.\ is supported by the ERC Starting Grant 679278 Emergent-BH.
+The work of S.L.\ is supported by the ERC Starting Grant 679278 Emergent-BH and the ERC Consolidator Grant 772408 ``Stringlandscape''.

 \begin{appendices}